Start Your Saxophone Journey with a Free Lesson

 What's the best age to start saxophone lessons?

-At Lesson With You, we welcome students aged 7 and up, and for those under 10, we recommend that a parent be present during lessons.
+At Lesson With You, we welcome students aged 6 and up.

 What type of saxophone should I buy?